 Frequently Asked Questions

-Choosing a proper fit requires a simple measurement; their inseam, then selecting a suitable bike from our lightweight bikes range.
+Choosing a proper fit requires a simple measurement; their inseam, which is used to determine the correct bike from our lightweight balance bikes range.

-First Rule is to select based on inseam rather than the age of the child or overall height.
+First Rule is to select based on inseam rather than the child’s age or overall height.

 Once you have your child’s inseam measurement, check the bike’s specifications of minimum seat height.
 The bike will be a good fit if your inseam measurement is equal to or greater than the minimum seat height.
 It’s ideal to purchase a bike with a maximum seat height of at least 2 cm above the child’s current inseam.
 Check out our Bike Size Guide for further help